Plant Disease Diagnosis:

 How can the public make informed decisions about genetically modified (GM) foods when there is so little information about its safety?

-According to the FDA and the United States Department of Agriculture (USDA), there are over 40 plant varieties that have completed all of the federal requirements for commercialization
+According to the FDA and the United States Department of Agriculture (USDA), there are over 100s plant transgenic plant varieties that have completed all of the federal requirements for commercialization.

 ~40% of all corn is genetically engineered